enrico-spada/jidindinesh.github.io/_posts/2019-01-13-Why-Hinton's-And-Yann-LeCun's-Blessings-Could-Not-Help-Graphs.md

 ![Zachary's Karate Club](https://upload.wikimedia.org/wikipedia/commons/thumb/0/0d/Social_Network_Model_of_Relationships_in_the_Karate_Club.png/750px-Social_Network_Model_of_Relationships_in_the_Karate_Club.png)

 Deep Learning is good at extracting complex patterns from data.
 Data modelled as graphs- social networks, e-commerce networks, biology networks, traffic networks... are readily available, but they are the beyond what Yann LeCun's convolution can handle .
-Applying deep learning to the ubiquitous graph data is non-trivial because of the unique characteristics of graphs.This problem is nontrivial because several challenges exist for applying traditional deep learning architectures to graphs.
+Applying deep learning to the ubiquitous graph data is non-trivial because of the unique characteristics of graphs.
+This problem is nontrivial because several challenges exist for applying traditional deep learning architectures to graphs.

 * Irregular domain